Summary:

 President Trump appointed Mark Uyeda as Acting Chair of the SEC.
 He will lead the agency until a permanent chair is confirmed.
 Known for his critical stance on the SEC’s past enforcement strategies, Uyeda brings a perspective that prioritizes regulatory clarity and fairness.

-Uyeda is expected to revisit pending enforcement cases, reassess the SEC’s crypto policies, and introduce a more inclusive framework for digital asset markets.
+Uyeda is expected to revisit pending enforcement cases, reassess the SEC’s crypto policies, and with his appointment the SEC’s antagonistic posture towards the industry will immediately change.

 Hester Peirce – SEC Crypto Task Force Lead